Best choice of glucose lowering therapies in type 2 diabetes

 -

-Tips should be provided on how to reduce adverse effects:
+Discuss strategies on how to reduce adverse effects

 -